-Staying in the UK on a visa after a divorce
+Staying in the UK on a visa without your partner

 If you’re in the UK as a dependant on your partner’s visa, you’ll lose your visa status once you separate or divorce.
 You’ll need to check your eligibility to stay in the UK, and apply for a new visa if you can.
 If you’re not eligible to stay in the UK you might have to leave.